BIVI Investors Have Opportunity to Lead BioVie Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., Feb.
-9, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against BioVie Inc. ("BioVie" or the "Company") (NASDAQ: BIVI).
+LOS ANGELES, Feb.
+12, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against BioVie Inc. ("BioVie" or the "Company") (NASDAQ: BIVI).

 Class Period: August 5, 2021 – November 29, 2023